MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ### [Python](#tab/python)

-To compose a message with a hero card and button, you can attach a `HeroCard` to a message.
+To compose a message with a hero card and button, you can attach a `HeroCard` object to a message.

-The source code shown here is based on the [Handling Attachments](https://aka.ms/bot-media-attachments-python-sample-code) sample.
+The source code shown here is based on the [Handling attachments](https://aka.ms/bot-media-attachments-python-sample-code) sample.

 **bots/attachments_bot.py**